This seminar was organised by Afridi & Angell in association with the ACC Middle East

 The initiatives, developments, and disruptions will continue in earnest, and interaction with blockchain or DLT is inevitable.
 It will be important to understand the issues that these developments raise and to ensure you are protected.

-At this seminar, James Bowden (partner) and Alexandra Aikman (associate) gave an overview of blockchain (and DLT) and cryptocurrency, why it matters to business, and the state of the UAE regulatory regime.
+At this seminar, James Bowden, partner, and Alexandra Aikman, ex associate at Afridi & Angell, gave an overview of blockchain (and DLT) and cryptocurrency, why it matters to business, and the state of the UAE regulatory regime.